William Utermohlen: Six cycles

-Alzheimer's, late works
+Alzheimer's and later works

 Head I (2000) is one of Utermohlen's last recognizable self-portraits.
 According to Redmond, it shows his "efforts to explain his altered self, his fears and his sadness".

 Utermohlen experienced memory loss while working on the Conversation series.
 This included inability to wrap his necktie or to find his apartment.
 He had issues with speech and knowing the time of day.
 Utermohlen rarely depicted himself in the Conversation series, and in one of these few depictions, in Snow, Utermohlen showed himself as isolated from the group of five people at the table.
 Tobi Zausner believes that this was a representation of Utermohlen's struggles with verbally communicating when he was painting Snow.
 Between 1993 and 1994, he produced a series of lithographs depicting short stories by World War I poet Wilfred Owen.
 The figures are more still and mask-like than the Conversation pieces.
 They consist of a series of disoriented and wounded soldiers, and are described by his art dealer Chris Boicos as a seeming premonition of the artist's dementia diagnosis made in the following year.
 By this time, he often forgot his teaching appointments.